From code to deploy in 30 minutes 🚀

 tag: "0.1.0"

-You can go here and find a list of all configurable variables
+You can go here and find a list of all configurable variables or find the generic service in apps-demo for a more complete example that covers most common needs.

 5. 📦 Commit and push to your GitOps repo and see deployment in ArgoCD